DrItanium/maya_pico/README.md

       build setups (once again increasing the potential for problems)
   - BLOAD_ONLY is useless because we use the same executable to generate the binary images as we do to load them.
     Plus bload only makes it much harder to debug problems we get reported to us from the field
+  - TEXTPRO_COMMANDS do not seem to be used at all but even if it was I have never been able to figure out how it works fully (probably why it was removed by stock clips)
   - NOTE: This change _breaks_ compatibility with stock clips!
 I modified the signatures of AddUDF and various other functions as a side effect of removing the construct compiler
 - Platform autodetection